• Skip to main content

 Labeled ingredients for steak fajita tacos with pepper, onions and corn.

-• What Kind of Steak to use for Fajitas - Steak Tacos, "bistec" tacos in Spanish, are a great way to stretch your budget while having a steak night at home.
+• What Kind of Steak to use for Fajitas - Steak Tacos, are a great way to stretch your budget while having steak night at home.
 One pound of steak, any affordable cut, is enough to feed 4 people when sliced thin and served with lots of toppings.
 You can really use anything labeled as steak, such as sirloin, ribeye, top sirloin, NY strip, flank or skirt steak.
-Don't get anything labeled as a roast as it will be far too tough, and a filet is too expensive for fajitas.
-Anything in between will work, go with what looks fresh!
-I used one pound of sirloin for this recipe.
+Don't get anything labeled as a roast as it will be far too tough, and a tenderloin filet is too expensive for fajitas.
+Anything in between will work, go with what looks fresh or ask the butcher!
+I used one pound of sirloin steak for this recipe.
 If using flank or skirt steak, these are a bit tougher so let them marinate all day.

-• Charred Corn, Peppers and Onions - These fajita beef tacos just scream SUMMER when the sweet corn is in season!
+• Charred Corn, Peppers and Onions - These fajita beef tacos with peppers and onions just scream SUMMER when the sweet corn is in season!
 Charred corn on the cob, bell peppers and onions are grilled to blackened perfection.
 You can use any color bell peppers and onion you like.
 These healthy steak fajitas are heavy on the vegetables, stretching your steak to be an affordable weeknight meal!

 • Tortillas - You can use soft flour or corn tortillas for fajitas.
 The trick is to let them lightly char on the grill to get those blackened edges, and then immediately wrap them in a clean kitchen towel.
 This not only keeps them warm until you're ready to eat, it also steams them, keeping them soft so they don't turn brittle and crack when assembling your fajitas.